oxidecomputer/propolis/bin/propolis-utils/README.md

 - `savex`:  Extract data fields from a `propolis-standalone` instance which was halted and saved with the `-s` flag.
-- `cpuid-gen`: Generated CPUID profile using the legacy emulated output from the local host CPU, as filtered by the kernel VMM logic.
+- `cpuid-gen`: Generated `cpuid` profile using the legacy emulated output from the local host CPU, as filtered by the kernel VMM logic.
 - `rsrvrctl`: Manipulate the kernel VMM memory reservoir in the same manner offered by the utility shipped by the OS